atmarnat/TextForum/README.md

 There is a potentially infinite number of discussions, so there can be an infinite number of messages.
 I will probably close discussions after a certain number of messages to keep discussions moving.

 ## [⮤](#index)Database Design
-The database is written with SQL, and will be implemented on a webserver.
+The database is written with SQL, and is implemented on a webserver.
 I have made significant changes to the design of the database in order to simplify data retrieval.
-There are only 3 tables now, one for users, one for all of the posts, and one for each topic.
-This greatly simplifies getting values for the website, and it minimizes the number of models needed for the MVC application.
+There are now two databases, one to handle the post content, and one to handle user identities.
+The default IdentityUser has been implemented, and can be seen in the database diagram.
+The content database now has a table for topics, a table for posts, and a table for replies, and has more values added to it.
 Here is a more refined version of the database:
 ```
 -- ~ -- ~ -- 1.
 Create Database -- ~ -- ~ --
 CREATE DATABASE MssaMessageBoard